 Balsamic Glaze on caprese salad

-• Prep and Arrange – you can slice tomatoes and mozzarella and pat dry with paper towels then arrange them on a platter and refrigerate for up to 4 hours ahead of serving.
-Cover lightly with plastic wrap over the top (don’t press it against the cheese to avoid condensation collecting).
-Store basil separately.
+• Prep and Arrange – Slice the tomatoes and mozzarella, pat them dry with paper towels, and arrange them on a platter up to 4 hours ahead.
+Cover lightly with plastic wrap and refrigerate.
+Store the basil separately so it stays fresh and doesn’t darken.

-• Dress and Serve – Just before serving, add basil to the platter and dress with extra virgin olive oil, balsamic glaze, salt, and pepper.
-Once it’s dressed, it should be enjoyed within 30-60 minutes for the freshest look.
+• Dress and Serve – Let the platter sit at room temperature for 15-20 minutes before serving for the best flavor.
+Just before serving, add the basil, extra virgin olive oil, balsamic glaze, salt, and pepper.
+Once dressed, Caprese salad is best enjoyed within 30-60 minutes.

 Caprese salad served on a plate with mozzarella, tomatoes, basil and drizzled with balsamic glaze and extra virgin olive oil